callbacked/g1-sample/README.md

 # G1 iOS Sample Project

-This project is a Swift-based application built using **UIKit** and **Combine**.
-It demonstrates how to connect the G1 glasses from **Even Realities** with an iPhone.
-The sample app showcases Bluetooth communication handling to retrieve voice data from the G1 glasses and display the resulting text on the AR glasses.
+This project is a fork based off of the G1Sample Project by @FilipposPirpilidis for the Even Realities G1 Glasses

+BIG GIANT DISCLAIMER: I am not an iOS dev, this is my first time working with Swift because I wanted to use the speech recognition api, so fair warning to anyone who wants to see and modify the awful code I wrote with some assistance from AI.

 ---

 ## Features

 - **Bluetooth Communication**: Seamlessly connects the G1 glasses to an iPhone using Bluetooth.
-- **Voice-to-Text Processing**: Retrieves voice data from the G1 glasses and converts it into text.
+- **Voice-to-Text Processing**: Retrieves voice data from the G1 glasses and converts it into text to query an AI model from your own supplied OpenAI Compatible API
+- **Battery Monitoring**: Monitors the battery level of the G1 glasses and displays it on screen (in full mode).
+- **App Controls**: Allows the user to control the glasses from the app to change the dashboard mode, adjust dashboard positioning, and adjust the brightness level.
-- **AR Glasses Integration**: Sends the processed text to the G1 glasses for display.
+- **Quick Notes**: Allows the user to add quick notes to the glasses from the app.
+- **Wake Word Detection**: Turns on the microphone every 30 seconds to listen to a user's wake word to activate the AI.
+-- to use it, you enable it in the app settings and then tilt your head up to engage the dashboard and say "Hey Jarvis"

 ---